|Copyright © 2005– by CCLA. |

 All rights reserved.

 CCLA players do not need a calculator or a college degree in mathematics to determine the rating point gain or loss for their chess result(s).
-Instead of solving a complex linear equation, all they need to do is consult the table below.
+Instead of solving a complex linear equation, all they need to do is consult the table to the right.
 This "easy-to-use" look-up chart is a graphical representation of the original Kenneth F. Williams (1940) and revised Hotchkiss - Wilcock (1947) linear equations for the rating of correspondence chess players.

 This statistical sytem, the forerunner of all numeric rating systems, is still utilized by CCLA today and provides unprecedented stability and validity for correspondence ratings achieved in CCLA competition.
 CCLA does not use, and never has used, the "ELO" system; CCLA's system pre-dates "ELO" by 20 years!
 CCLA will not manipulate players' ratings for political purposes, nor does it statistically "manage" its rating pool.